Come work with us

 1. Wet Lab Research: Phylogenetics and Genomics

-Our molecular lab focuses on uncovering the evolutionary history of elusive moth lineages using cutting-edge genomic tools.
+Our molecular work focuses on uncovering the evolutionary history of elusive moth lineages using cutting-edge genomic tools.
 Students gain experience in primer design, DNA extraction, PCR amplification, NGS library preparation, and Anchored Hybrid Enrichment (AHE)—techniques that enable the recovery of targeted genomic regions for robust phylogenetic reconstruction.

 You’ll receive hands-on training in bioinformatics and evolutionary analyses, including sequence assembly, alignment, and species tree inference.
 Students are encouraged to design independent projects, exploring questions related to diversification, adaptation, or evolutionary relationships across elevational and climatic gradients.